-The past German government under the leadership of the “climate chancellor” Dr. Angela Merkel has already considerably and purposefully weakened nature conservation in the context of the energy transition and especially for the “accelerated” expansion of wind power (see here and under various publications).
-The outgoing chancellor and her government thus carry a heavy and more than questionable legacy for the future and the sole also personal responsibility for the beginning of the erosion of nature conservation law in the framework and name of “climate protection” in Europe.
-Starting from Germany, a development is set in motion, at the end of which the grinding of the high standards of species protection threatens.
+The past federal government under the leadership of Dr. Angela Merkel (CDU) has already significantly and specifically weakened nature conservation as part of the energy transition and especially for the “accelerated” expansion of wind power (see here and under various publications 2021, including: “Nature conservation as an obstacle to the energy transition”, “Vogelfrieden” ) .
+The long-standing “Climate Chancellor” who left office and her government bear responsibility for a heavy and more than questionable legacy for the future and also personal politician responsibility for the beginning of the targeted erosion of nature conservation law in the context and name of “climate protection” in Germany and Europe.

 My book on the conflict between wind power and nature conservation is therefore more topical than ever.
 There you will find a wealth of arguments and an unvarnished look at developments that have so far been neglected in the public debate and have been and are being silenced or distorted in the media.
 The media’s narrow-mindedness has now gone so far as to suggest that the expansion of wind power can stop climate change, prevent future extreme weather events, and save biodiversity.
 I will soon take up concrete examples of this misdirection on the homepage.

 The German energy turnaround is becoming the central and final argument about the high standards that have been painstakingly won over decades in European nature conservation.
 The narrowing of the topic up to the Federal Constitutional Court (see comment to the so-called climate judgement) sets back the discourse on nature conservation ethics by decades to an anthropocentric approach.

 And here we go to the final conflict about wind power, nature and landscape:

 Born in 1953 in Esslingen am Neckar, married to Anna Lena née Leimbach